 Valldemossa

-Banyalbufar and Estellencs are not touristic, at least outside the main summer season (in May we had the villages almost to ourselves). – But Valldemossa is a tourist destination.
+Banyalbufar and Estellencs are not touristic at all, at least outside the summer peak season (visiting in May we had the villages almost to ourselves). – But Valldemossa is different, it is a real tourist destination.

-Busloads of tourists arrive at Valldemossa, mainly for the monastery Reial Cartoixa where Chopin stayed with George Sand.
-They made the place world famous but even without them Valldemossa is a sight in its own right.
+Tourists arrive at Valldemossa in bussloads, mainly for the monastery Reial Cartoixa where Chopin stayed with George Sand.
+They made the place world famous but even without these famous people Valldemossa is a big sight in its own right.

 Surrounded by high mountains, terraces and stone hedges Valldemossa has a very, very pretty setting.
 And the old town itself is like a postcard.
-Maybe I’ll rent an apartment here on my next trip to Mallorca.
-Valldemossa is less than 30 min from the beaches…
+Maybe next time in Mallorca we will rent an apartment here and not on the coast.
+As Valldemossa is less than 30 min from the beaches anyway.

 Look at all these small details: